pretix/pretix-docs/docs/faq.md

 ## How do I delete an event?

 You can find the event deletion button at the bottom of the event settings page.
-Note however, that it is not possible to delete an event once any order or invoice has been created, as those likely contain information on financial transactions which legally may not be tampered with and needs to be kept on record for multiple years in most countries.
+Note, however, that it is not possible to delete an event once any order or invoice has been created, as those likely contain information on financial transactions which legally may not be tampered with and needs to be kept on record for multiple years in most countries.
 In this case, you can just disable the shop by clicking the first square on your event